learn-co-curriculum/python-p3-v2-cli-orm/README.md

 ## Code Along

-In this lesson we will implement a CLI to provide a text-based interface to an ORM application.
+Let's implement a CLI to provide a text-based interface to an ORM application.
 This lesson is a code-along, so fork and clone the repo.

 **NOTE: Remember to run `pipenv install` to install the dependencies and `pipenv shell` to enter your virtual environment before running your code.**